Vietnam opens three restricted sites for U.S. MIA hunt

 The second site where restrictions were lifted was the scene of a 1968 firefight in Kon Tum province near the borders with Laos and Cambodia, and the final site was the scene of a crash of a Marine Corps F-4J in Quang Tri province.

-Panetta's visit is part of a week-long trip to the Asia-Pacific to explain Washington's new military strategy, which will see 60 percent of U.S. warships deployed in the region by 2020, compared with 50 percent now.
+Panetta's visit is part of a week-long trip to the Asia-Pacific region to explain Washington's new military strategy, which will see 60 percent of U.S. warships deployed in the region by 2020, compared to 50 percent now.

-On Saturday, he attended the Shangri-La Dialogue in Singapore, an annual security conference that draws senior civilian and military leaders from some 30 Asia-Pacific nations.
+On Saturday, he attended the Shangri-La Dialogue in Singapore, an annual security conference that draws senior civilian and military leaders from some 30 Pacific nations.

 SYMBOLIC EXCHANGE